NorthernTempest/wandering_bastion/docs/campaign/cracked-facade/rule/feat/index.md

   - campaign/cracked-facade/rule/feat
 ---

-Player characters get one feat at level 1 if their background doesn't already grant them a feat and a feat at every fourth character level in addition to the ability score increases indicated in your classes.
+Player characters get one feat of their choice at level 1 if their background doesn't already grant them a feat and a feat at every fourth character level in addition to the ability score increases indicated in your classes.
 You cannot exchange ability score increases for feats.

 ## Homebrew Feats